atomo15/Gmail-to-Discord-Notifier/README.md

 - Customizable email filters beyond the primary inbox.
 - Enhanced AI features (e.g., sentiment analysis, priority tagging).
 - Error handling for webhook or API failures.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Google Apps Script for the automation framework.
+- Discord for webhook integration.
+- Gemini API for free AI summarization and translation.